taswar/aws-ai-computer-vision-byod-workshop/README.md

 Other limits are specified [here](https://docs.aws.amazon.com/rekognition/latest/customlabels-dg/limits.html).

 **Step 1: Go to  S3**
+- Search for S3 and open it in a new browser tab
-- Create a bucket e.g volleyball-username-dd-mm-yyyy (ie. volleyball-taswar-01-01-2021) Host it in the N.Virginia us-east-1 region
+- Create a bucket e.g volleyball-username-dd-mm-yyyy (ie. *volleyball-taswar-01-01-2021*) Host it in the N.Virginia us-east-1 region
 ![s3](https://raw.githubusercontent.com/taswar/aws-ai-computer-vision-byod-workshop/main/creates3bucket.png)
 - Leave the rest as default (you do not need public access or encyrption or tags)